Klafyvel/klafypage/blog/articles/fft-arduino/index.md

 ## Implementing fixed-point FFT for longer inputs

 The Arduino Uno has 2048 bytes of RAM.
-But because this implementation of the FFT needs a input array whose length is a power of two, and because you need some space for variables,[^determined] the limit would be a 1024 bytes long FFT.
+But because this implementation of the FFT needs an input array whose length is a power of two, and because you need some space for variables,[^determined] the limit would be a 1024 bytes long FFT.
 But the code presented here would have to be modified a bit (not that much).
 From where I am standing I see two major issues:
-1. As discussed previously, trigonometry would need 32-bits arithmetics.
+1. As discussed previously, trigonometry would need 32-bits arithmetic.
 That means you would need to implement the multiplication and saturating addition for those numbers.
 2. The buffers are single bytes right now, so you would need to upgrade them